Zowe server-side installation overview

-While the procedures to obtain and install the convenience build, SMP/E build or PSWI are different, the procedure to configure a Zowe runtime is the same irrespective of how the build is obtained and installed.
+While the procedures to obtain and install the convenience build, SMP/E build or PSWI are different, the procedure to configure a Zowe runtime is the same, and does not depend on how the build is obtained and installed.

 Obtain and install the Zowe build.

-After successful installation of either a convenience build or an SMP/E build, there will be a zFS folder that contains the unconfigured Zowe runtime directory, a utility library
+Successful installation of either a convenience build or an SMP/E build creates a zFS folder that contains the following artifacts:

-SZWEAUTH that contains load modules.
-The steps to prepare the z/OS environment to launch Zowe are the same irrespective of the installation method.
+The steps to prepare the z/OS environment to launch Zowe are the same for all installation methods.